 However...
 We do understand that occasionally people do 'run late' and we will not take any action in these circumstances.

 PLEASE MAKE SURE YOU HELP YOUR CHILD GET ORGANISED AND READY FOR SCHOOL - PUNCTUALITY IS IMPORTANT!

-Mrs O'Hare tracks all late children daily.
+Mrs Gosling tracks all late children daily.
 If children are persistently late, we may refer to the Attendance Consultant based at Social Services.
 If a child arrives after register closes at 9.10am they receive a late mark.
 If a child arrives after 9.30am, then an 'Unauthorised Absence' is marked in the register.

 'Did you know that being 15 minutes late each day is the same as missing two weeks of school?'

 HOLIDAYS IN TERM-TIME